Golden Eagle - Caspian Odyssey

 Day 12 : Bukhara

 Bukhara is quite simply outstanding.
-Like Khiva, UNESCO sponsored the renovation of much of the city for its 2,500th anniversary in 1999.
 The highlight of this wonderful tour is a visit to The Ark, a fortified residence of the Emirs of Bukhara – the despotic and ruthless leaders who ruled until Soviet times.
-Our touring programme will also transport us to the grandeur of Poi-Kalyan Square, home to the iconic Kalyan Mosque, a living relic of traditional Islamic design.
+Your tour programme will also transport you to the grandeur of Poi-Kalyan Square, home to the iconic Kalyan Mosque, a living relic of traditional Islamic design.
 Stroll through the mosque’s large maksura rooms, pillar-domed galleries, and deeply recessed niches, and you will be transported to a bygone era.

 Day 13 : Samarkand